Small steps out of depression

 Stay connected in small ways

-Depression tends to push people toward withdrawal, and withdrawal tends to make depression worse.
+Depression pushes people toward withdrawal, and withdrawal deepens depression.

 If you have withdrawn significantly, even one small step back toward contact can make a difference.